adamchainz/unittest-parametrize/README.rst

     OK

-You can customize these names by passing ``param`` objects, which contain the arguments plus an ID for the suffix:
+You can customize these names by passing ``param`` objects, which contain the arguments and an optional ID for the suffix:

 .. code-block:: python